 Science wasn't the only area where Nopcsa was ahead of his time.
 In his salad days, he had a fling with a Transylvanian count.
-Years later, perhaps because of his wealth, he felt no need to hide the fact that his devoted secretary, a much younger Albanian man named Bajazid Elmaz Doda, was more than his secretary, though in his bid to become king of Albania, Nopcsa suggested that he could bring the country some needed cash by marrying an American millionairess.
+Years later, perhaps because of his wealth, Nopcsa felt no need to hide the fact that his devoted secretary, a much younger Albanian man named Bajazid Elmaz Doda, was more than his secretary.
+In his bid to become king of Albania, thought, Nopcsa suggested that he could bring the country some needed cash by marrying an American millionairess.

 Nopcsa found the final years of his life difficult.
 When he was a young man, peasants bowed low when he passed, but the early 20th century brought social and political changes, and lowly types no longer bowed.
 Some might have even chased him with pitchforks.
 In turn, Nopcsa occasionally chased them off with a small pistol, a stereotypically cranky old man telling kids to get off his lawn.
 Even worse, as Transylvania transferred to Romania after World War I, he lost the family estates and income.
 He accepted a position as the head of the Hungarian Geological Institute, but the constraints of working life didn't suit him, and he left after a few years.
 By 1928, Nopcsa's health was so frail that he addressed the audience at a paleontological symposium from a wheelchair.
 In 1933, plagued by poverty and depression, he committed suicide.
 Before turning the gun on himself, he drugged Doda and shot the younger man in his sleep.
 Nopcsa explained in a note that he didn't want to leave Doda behind in misery and poverty.